MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/concepts/class-based-resources.md

 - **Test** to validate whether the DSC Resource is in the desired state
 - **Set** to enforce the desired state of the DSC Resource

-A method's _signature_ is defined by it's expected output type and parameters.
+A method's _signature_ is defined by its expected output type and parameters.
 The class won't be recognized as a valid DSC Resource if it doesn't contain the correct signatures for these methods.

 PowerShell class methods are different from functions in a few important ways.
 For the purposes of